Shopping Mall Koningshoek, Maassluis

 Architect: L. van der Pol

-Team: E. Wolse, E. Verwijnen, A. Bergkamp, V. Hendriks
+Team: E. Wolse, P. Lievense, E. Verwijnen, A. Bergkamp, V. Hendriks

 Year: 2013 - 2018